AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 This topic lists the third-party software that you must install in order to rebuild the Stingray engine and editor from source.

->	**NOTE:** You only need Visual Studio to rebuild the engine and editing tools from source code.
+>	**NOTE:** You only need Visual Studio and the rest of the requirements on this page in order to rebuild the engine and editing tools from source code.
 You don't need it to run a version of Stingray that you install on your computer, or to make a game using Flow and Lua.

 ## Version requirement summary